-I have started TMT way back in 1999, mainly because I wanted a sandbox in which I could play and learn how to build websites.
+I had started TMT back in 1999 because I wished for a sandbox in which I could play and learn how to build websites.
 How have things changed since then, whether in our personal lives, in the music industry or on the Internet itself.

 TMT has had many lives along the way, but there is one moment that I remember particularly fondly.
 In 2003, the website shifted towards being less news centric and thus became a place where people would hang out.
 We didn't have any pretension of being able to compete in quality and quantity of content against the myriad of other music websites and we just began to have fun.
 We were a community - albeit a small one - and we'd spend whole days hanging out on the message boards.

 The idea behind this iteration of TMT first came to me while I was painstakingly writing a review for a band I did not particularly enjoy.
 English not being my first language, I felt like what I was writing was bland and imprecise.
-The whole process was not a particularly enjoyable one.
+The whole process was no longer a particularly enjoyable one.

 I thought of making a reviewing tool that would automatically and accurately measure what I thought of a release without having to write it down.